SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Abstract

 \section{Abstract}

 Subgraph-based graph representation learning (SGRL) has recently emerged as a powerful tool in many prediction tasks on graphs due to its advantages in model expressiveness and generalization ability.
-Most previous SGRL models face computational issues associated with the high cost of extracting subgraphs for each training or testing query.
-Recently, SUREL has been proposed as a new framework to accelerate SGRL, which samples random walks offline and joins these walks as subgraphs online for prediction.
-Due to the reusability of sampled walks across different queries, SUREL achieves state-of-the-art performance in both scalability and prediction accuracy.
-However, SUREL still suffers from high computational overhead caused by node redundancy in sampled walks.
+Most previous SGRL models face computational challenges associated with the high cost of subgraph extraction for each training or test query.
+Recently, SUREL was proposed to accelerate SGRL, which samples random walks offline and joins these walks online as a proxy of subgraph for representation learning.
+Thanks to the reusability of sampled walks across different queries, SUREL achieves state-of-the-art performance in terms of scalability and prediction accuracy.
+However, SUREL still suffers from high computational overhead caused by node duplication in sampled walks.
 In this work, we propose a novel framework \proj that upgrades SUREL by using node sets instead of walks to represent subgraphs.
-This set-based representation avoids node duplication by definition, but the sizes of node sets can be irregular.
-To address this issue, we design a dedicated sparse data structure to efficiently store and fast index node sets, and provide a specialized operator to join them in parallel batches. \proj is modularized to support multiple types of set samplers, structural features, and neural encoders to complement the loss of structural information due to the reduction from walks to sets.
+This set-based representation eliminates repeated nodes by definition but can also be irregular in size.
+To address this issue, we design a customized sparse data structure to efficiently store and access node sets and provide a specialized operator to join them in parallel batches. \proj is modularized to support multiple types of set samplers, structural features, and neural encoders to complement the structural information loss after the reduction from walks to sets.
 Extensive experiments have been performed to validate \proj in the prediction tasks of links, relation types, and higher-order patterns. \proj achieves 3-11$\times$ speedups of SUREL while maintaining comparable or even better prediction performance; compared to other SGRL baselines, \proj achieves $\sim$20$\times$ speedups and significantly improves the prediction accuracy.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup